 There isn't a lot of evidence to show how well spinal cord stimulation works.
-It seems to help certain types of chronic pain, such as failed back surgery syndrome and complex regional pain syndrome.1 Spinal cord stimulation may also help chronic low back pain.2
+It seems to help certain types of chronic pain, such as failed back surgery syndrome and complex regional pain syndrome.

-Possible risks related to spinal cord stimulation include:
+Possible risks related to electrical nerve stimulation include:

 What To Think About

 There is still not strong proof that electrical nerve stimulation works.
 Better research is needed.
 Treatment success varies widely and is influenced by the cause of pain.

 Electrical nerve stimulation may be recommended for some people who have certain types of chronic pain.

 eMedicineHealth Medical Reference from Healthwise

 To learn more visit Healthwise.org